debugwand/assethandler/README.md

 **Paths are relative to the location of Gruntfile.js**

+**Your src, dest and out folders must not be in the same place.
+Destination and output get cleaned at certain points to ensure that they don't fill up with deleted or renamed files**

 This example shows a Ruby on Rails site setup.

 **Your src, dest and out locations do not have to match the locations below, it is an example.**

-**Your src, dest and out folders must not be in the same place.
-Destination and output get cleaned at certain points to ensure that they don't fill up with deleted or renamed files **

-In this example the rails site is in a web/ subfolder, with static assets in public being routed to root.
+In this example the rails site is in a web/ subfolder.
 * Source files are saved in app/assets/
 * Files that get used in the site are output to public/
+* Assets in public/ are served from root on the site
 * Test files are saved in test/javascript
-* Coverage output sits at the same level as the grunt file in jasmine-coverage
+* Coverage output sits at the same level as the grunt file in javascript-coverage
 * Supplementary files are saved to views/shared/
 * For CSS and JS, the supplementary files are the production and development includes
 * For images, the supplementary file is the HTML produced by favicon that should be output in the `<head>`
-* The favicon source is at the same level as the grunt file and the various files it produces are output to an ico subdirectory of images
+* The favicon source file `icon.png` is at the same level as the grunt file and the various files it produces are output to an ico subdirectory of images

 ````javascript